-You will be charged for drive whilst suspended if you are caught driving a motor vehicle during the time in which you have been suspended by the RMS.
+You will be charged for driving whilst suspended if you are caught driving a motor vehicle during the time in which you have been suspended by the RMS.

-However, just because you drove whilst your licence was suspended by the RMS, this doesn’t mean that you are automatically guilty of the offence!
+However, just because you have driven whilst your licence was suspended by the RMS, this doesn’t mean that you are automatically guilty of the offence.

 If you were not aware that you were suspended by the RMS, you may be NOT guilty of the offence.

-The maximum fine for drive whilst suspended is $3,300.
-The mandatory disqualification period for drive whilst suspended is 6 months, unless the matter is dealt with pursuant to Section 10 of the Crimes (Sentencing Procedure) Act in which case you will not be disqualified from driving.
-To find out more about a section 10, click here.
+For a first offence, the maximum fine for driving while suspended is $3,300, and the maximum prison sentence is up to 6 months.
+The mandatory disqualification period is for 6 months unless the matter is dealt with according to Section 10 of the Crimes (Sentencing Procedure) Act.
+In this case, you will not be disqualified from driving.
+If you need more information, refer to our section 10 explanation.

-If it is the case that you were suspended because you did not pay your fines, the mandatory disqualification period is 3 months.
-If this is the case, the courts will quite often deal with you by way of a section 10.
+If it is the case that you were suspended because you did not pay an outstanding fine, the mandatory disqualification period is 3 months.
+If this is the case, the courts will quite often deal with you through a section 10.